cmus/cmus/doc/manual.rst

 ===============================  ===========
 Command                          Description
 ===============================  ===========
-:load filename                   Clear playlist and then load a new one.
-Simple one track/line lists and .pls playlists are supported.
-:save [filename]                 Save playlist.
-Default filename is the last used one.
 :add dir/file/playlist/url       Add dir/file/playlist/url to playlist.
 This command can be used to join playlists.
 :cd [directory]                  Change directory.
 Default directory is ``$HOME``.
 :clear                           Clear playlist.
 :enqueue\ dir/file/playlist/url  Add dir/file/playlist/url to the play queue.
-:shuffle                         Reshuffle playlist.
+:fset name=value                 Add or replace filter :load filename                   Clear playlist and then load a new one.
+Simple one track/line lists and .pls playlists are supported.
+:save [filename]                 Save playlist.
+Default filename is the last used one.
 :seek [+-]POS                    Seek top POS (seconds).
 POS can be suffixed with 'm' (minutes) or 'h' (hours).
 :set OPTION=VALUE                Set option (See Options_).
+:shuffle                         Reshuffle playlist.
 ===============================  ===========

 Options